Artificial Intelligence in Ecommerce: Practical AI Use Cases that Increase Sales and Efficiency

 • Streamlined logistics to speed up delivery and improve tracking

-• Automated order processing to cut down on mistakes and reduce manual entry
+• Automated order processing to cut down on mistakes and manual entry

 • Better product discovery through stronger search features